Principled Evaluation with Human Labels: One Rater at a Time and Rater Equivalence

 \section{Case Studies}

-We illustrate the survey equivalence calculation through three case studies of previously published research where the ground truth was subjective and the labels were provided by human raters.
-In the first, the items were comments made on Wikipedia and the classifier was the initial version of the Jigsaw personal attacks classifier described in ~\citep{Wulczyn2017machina}.
-In the second, the items were news articles and the classifier was the one described in ~\citep{mitra2015credbank}.
+We illustrate the rater equivalence calculation through three case studies of previously published research where the ground truth was subjective and the labels were provided by human raters.
+In the first, the items were comments made on Wikipedia and the classifier was the initial version of the Jigsaw personal attacks classifier described in \citet{Wulczyn2017machina}.
+In the second, the items were news articles and the classifier was the one described in \citet{mitra2015credbank}.
 In the last, the items were pairs of images, and the classifier selected whichever image had accumulated a higher net upvote score on Reddit.
-In all three cases, multiple human ratings were available for each item, making it possible to compute a survey power curve and use held out raters to score subsets of the raters as well as the classifiers.
+In all three cases, multiple human ratings were available for each item, making it possible to compute a power curve and use held out raters to score both human benchmark classifiers as well as the classifiers.